Text-to-speech¶

 Example¶

-This a simple example of the cxcli tts synthesize
+Here is a simple example of the cxcli tts synthesize command:

-The command above will give you an audio file like this one:
+The above command will give you an audio file similar to the following: